mkhorasani/Streamlit-Authenticator/README.md

   expiry_days: 30
   key: # To be filled with any string
   name: # To be filled with any string
+  path: # To be filled with any string, optional.
+Default '/'
 credentials:
   usernames:
     jsmith: